-FEMA HAS LISTS, THE RED CROSS HAS KITS, AND THE BANK HAS TIPS.
-HERE'S HOW TO NAVIGATE THE INFORMATION MAZE AND GET PREPARED!
-By Cathy Ghiglieri and Carol Ghiglieri Winchester ince 9/11, most of us in the banking industry have been focused on the emergency preparedness of banks in dealing with potential terrorist threats or natural disasters.
+S ince 9/11, most of us in the banking industry have been focused on the emergency preparedness of banks in dealing with potential terrorist threats or natural disasters.
 Very few of us have stopped to consider our own personal emergency preparedness plans to deal with emergencies.
 Let's face it.
 If each bank employee isn't prepared personally for emergencies, he or she won't be able to get to work to fulfill the bank's emergency preparedness plans.

-All bank employees need to assess their ability to survive a terrorist threat, natural disaster, or something as simple as a stolen wallet.
+All bank employees need to assess their ability to survive a terrorist threat, natural disaster or something as simple as a stolen wallet.
 But attempting to sort through all the articles, websites and information advising what to do to prepare for emergencies is overwhelming.

-Over the last year, we gathered emergency preparedness advice and combined it with what we have learned from our own experiences of dealing with such things as hurricanes and family emergencies, to make a workable framework to use for our own personal emergency preparedness.
+Over the last year, we have gathered emergency preparedness advice and combined it with what we have learned from our own experiences of dealing with such events as hurricanes and family emergencies, to make a workable framework to use for our own personal emergency preparedness.
 Once we began this process, we realized that there were issues we should have planned for as our kids grew up, and issues we should have planned for prior to the passing of our parents.